 This attributed domicile is indelible and remains with the person throughout his life, even if for much of the time or, indeed, always, it is overlaid by another sort of domicile.
 It is very difficult for a person to lose this kind of domicile.

-Example in a case of Winans v Attorney General, AC 287 in which William Winans who was born in Baltimore USA in 1823 and live there and in 1859, went to England and lived there all his life at various places until his death in 1896, he lives in England for almost 37 years.
+An example in the case of Winans v Attorney General, AC 287 in which William Winans who was born in Baltimore USA in 1823 and live there in 1859, went to England and lived there all his life at various places until his death in 1896, he lives in England for almost 37 years.

 He built railways in Russia and helped that country in the Crimean War (1853–56) by constructing gunboats.
 He retained plans for his properties in Baltimore.
 He disliked England and appeared to be without friends.

 The evidence indicated that his sole remaining ambition was to enable the USA to acquire world maritime supremacy at the expense of England.
 On his death in 1896, the question arose as to his place of domicile, in judgment Lord Macnaghten emphasized that domicile of origin is more enduring than the domicile of choice.